CodeByAsma/responsive-login-and-registration-form/README.md

 <br>

 - Responsive Login & Registration Form Using HTML CSS And JavaScript.
-- You can switch between signing in and creating an account.
+- Includes a login form and registration form.
+- Animations when changing forms.
 - Compatible with all mobile devices.

   <br>